 Understanding the benefits of foam rolling may be the deciding factor that encourages you to fully embrace your foam roller for the helpful mobility tool it is and discover the best ways to improve the effectiveness of your foam rolling technique and routine.

 A foam roller is a self-myofascial release (SMR) tool that is used to release tension in and increase the mobility of your muscles, fascia, and other connective tissue surrounding your joints.
 Although there are various shapes and sizes of foam rollers available these days, most are cylindrical, with a length of one to four feet and a diameter of five to ten inches.

 As you roll over these soft tissues, the receptors send signals to the spinal cord.
 The parasympathetic nervous system responds by sending signals back to the muscles or tissues to relax.
 In doing so, foam rolling increases the range of motion in muscles and tendons and around joints.

 Foam rolling also increases blood flow, aiding the delivery of oxygen and other nutrients to muscles.
 This can improve the effectiveness of a warmup routine and enhance recovery and removal of metabolic waste products accumulated in muscles after exercise.

 Foam rolling can be an effective manual therapy tool for both warming up tissues and preparing the body for a workout as well as aiding recovery after exercise.
 As such, consider adding foam rolling into your warm-up and cool-down routines.
 Here are the primary benefits of foam rolling:

 Increases range of motion

 Foam rolling before a workout can reduce stiffness and help your body feel more limber.
-As mentioned, foam rolling signals the parasympathetic nervous system to relax the muscles and tendons you are rolling.
+As mentioned previously, foam rolling signals the parasympathetic nervous system to relax the muscles and tendons you are working on.
 As these tissues relax, the fibers move from a contracted state to an elongated state.
 This can increase the range of motion around the joint the muscles control, improving mobility and optimizing motion.